rm511130/Physna_Training/README.md

 - find matching models within a certain threshold of similarity
 - find duplicate models

 Throughout this guide you will find numbered _**Workshop Tasks**_ that have been crafted to demonstrate Physna's capabilities.
-The Workshop is focused on the part-to-part and part-in-part queries as well as on the associated functionality such as the match report.
+The Workshop is focused on part-to-part and part-in-part queries.

 ## Workshop Pre-requisites: